TaitoUnited/minimal-template/README.md

 # minimal-template

 Minimal project template for Taito CLI.
-It includes support for version control (git hooks, taito version control commands, semantic-release), CI/CD, links, and npm.
-It also provides some documentation templates (README.md, DEVELOPMENT.md).
+It includes support for version control, links, and npm.
+It also provides CI/CD templates for multiple providers, and some documentation templates.

 You can create a new project from this template by running `taito project create: minimal-template`.